-The Group provides certain customers with retrospective rebates when the quantity of products purchased during the period exceeds a threshold specified in the contract.
+The Group provides certain customers with retrospective volume rebates when the quantity of products purchased during the period exceeds a threshold specified in the contract.
 To estimate the variable considerations for the expected future rebates, the Group applies the most likely amount method for each individual contract.
-The Group then applies the requirements on constraining estimates of variable consideration and recognizes a refund liability in "Trade and other payables" for the expected future rebates.
+The Group then applies the requirements on constraining estimates of variable consideration in order to determine the amount of variable consideration that can be included in the transaction price and recognized as revenue.
+A refund liability is recognized in "Trade and other payables" for the expected future rebates (i.e., the amount not included in the transaction price).